sbt/sbt-site/src/main/paradox/getting-started.md

 ## Adding Content to Your Site

 When you run `makeSite`, your project's webpage is generated in the `target/site` directory.
 By default, all files under `src/site` are included in `target/site`.
+If your site mainly contains static content but you want to replace for example a version string in some of the pages you can use @ref:[preprocessing](preprocess.md) to substitute variables.

-In addition to static content, @ref:[site generators](generators/index.md) supporting tools such as Jekyll and Sphinx can be used for managing your site's content.
+In addition to static content, you can also generated content as part of the build process and add it to your site. sbt-site has support for adding @ref:[Scaladoc][apidoc] and provides several @ref:[site generators](generators/index.md) such as Jekyll and Sphinx which can be used for managing your site's content.

-If you already have a way to generate a site and all you want is to use sbt-site to package and maybe include API documentation, you can configure `siteSourceDirectory` to point to the directory containing the generated site files instead of `src/site`:
+If you already have a way to generate a site and all you want is to use sbt-site to package and maybe include @ref:[API documentation][apidoc], you can configure `siteSourceDirectory` to point to the directory containing the generated site files instead of `src/site`:

 ```sbt
 siteSourceDirectory := target.value / "generated-stuff"